Excelsior University Pursues Strategic Partnership with Fielding Graduate University: Frequently Asked Questions

 Excelsior and Fielding share a commitment to expanding access to quality higher education, with a focus on adult learners, social justice, equity, diversity, and inclusion.
 Both institutions were founded in the 1970s as pioneers aimed at changing the demographics represented in higher education.
 They both value innovation, curricular agility, and experimentation with new modalities and instructional methods.

 The partnership is designed to honor and build upon the missions and cultures of both Excelsior and Fielding, ensuring continuity and growth for all stakeholders.
-Both institutions have 50+ year histories of fulfilling academic aspirations for their students.
+Both institutions have more than 50 years of history fulfilling academic aspirations for their students.
 We are confident that together, we can be even more impactful for our students.

-Excelsior teams will work closely with human resources and leadership at Fielding to maintain culture and community throughout the process.
-Our institutions are closely aligned in values and methodology, our programs are complementary, and a partnership could provide enormous benefits to students, staff, and faculty of both institutions.
-By aligning with Fielding, we build on the Excelsior mission while also ensuring that Fielding’s legacy endures — with both institutions stronger and ready for the future.
+Our institutions are closely aligned in values and methodology, our programs are complementary, and a partnership could provide enormous benefits to students, staff, and faculty of both universities.

 For nearly a decade, Fielding’s Board and executive leadership have been exploring various options to preserve its long-term legacy.
 Forming an affiliation with another institution was one of four strategic priorities established by the Fielding Board of Trustees for 2025-2026.
 Higher education has been experiencing historic change — enrollment shifts, student demographics, rising costs, increased competition, and operational demands.
 As a small, mission-driven, tuition-dependent university, Fielding has had to act decisively to preserve its mission and strengthen long-term sustainability.
 The institution recognized that its current financial path and ability to remain independent are not viable in the long term.
 A merger or comparable partnership must occur for Fielding’s legacy to continue.